Cambridge Design and Construction Awards

 How to enter

-As noted earlier, the awards will be presented at a ceremony in March 2018 and the entries need to be received in the city council offices by 30th November 2017 at the very latest to allow for short listing and site visits in January 2018.
+As noted earlier, the awards will be presented in March 2018 and the entries need to be received in the city council offices by 30th November 2017 at the very latest to allow for short listing and site visits in January and February 2018.

 The boards will be used during the judging as well as possibly being displayed in an area of the city centre where the general public can view them.
 Cambridge News may use the submitted electronic images in their publications and on their website.
 In addition, the CFCI and Cambridge City Council will use them on their websites to inform visitors to the sites which entries won, and to promote the awards in subsequent years.